tinybirdco/demo_versions/README.md

 In this case, consider the initial or Version 0 events Datasource in the data project - we extract and index the 'environment' and 'server' tags, but not the 'datacenter' tag.
 Imagine you as a developer want this to be available in the Grafana monitoring dashboard, or that you want to filter by datacenter in the API as a part of your project responsibilities.

-In [this](https://github.com/tinybirdco/demo_versions/pull/2) pull request we again have one commit with all our changes, however you may break this over several commits and merge requests if that suited your development flow.
+In [this](https://github.com/tinybirdco/demo_versions/pull/3) pull request we again have one commit with all our changes, however you may break this over several commits and merge requests if that suited your development flow.

 Now let us look at the changes in the PR to see in more detail what Versioning adds to the situation.

-* in the [Datasource definition](https://github.com/tinybirdco/demo_versions/blob/add_column_to_mv/datasources/events_by_tags.datasource) we start by adding (or incrementing) the `VERSION` tag to 1, indicating that the system should create a `__v1` copy of the Datasource with these new changes.
+* in the [Datasource definition](https://github.com/tinybirdco/demo_versions/pull/3/files#diff-ca5bc6b1a49a2881f57cc19c41025c8fedaae9ca565ccf972bce1940efd7cd34) we start by adding (or incrementing) the `VERSION` tag to 1, indicating that the system should create a `__v1` copy of the Datasource with these new changes.
 This allows us to migrate our downstream consumers of the API to this newer version once we are happy with it.
 We then also make the necessary changes to the Pipe to handle `Datacenter` being indexed as a separate column by adding it to the schema and the Sorting Key.
 * Following these same principles, we also update the other Pipes to both increment the version and support the new 'Datacenter' tag being indexed.
-* Because we are responsibile developers, we also ensure that the [data fixture](https://github.com/tinybirdco/demo_versions/blob/add_column_to_mv/datasources/fixtures/events.ndjson) for the raw datasource is updated to reflect this new column being included for any tests we may want to run.
+* Because we are responsibile developers, we also ensure that the [data fixture](https://github.com/tinybirdco/demo_versions/pull/3/files#diff-9d6cb03cb8a0067c51452329d3cabb5f3cc68e73dac4f110dd7e5aca4fc48260) for the raw datasource is updated to reflect this new column being included for any tests we may want to run.
-* Next let us look at the [deployment script](https://github.com/tinybirdco/demo_versions/blob/add_column_to_mv/deploy/0.0.1/cd-deploy.sh) - the actual commands in cd-deploy.sh in this case are very simple - they instruct Tinybird to deploy this version, and then run a 'populate' command on that Pipe to ensure the new Datasource version is backfilled with all necessary data.
+* Next let us look at the [deployment script](https://github.com/tinybirdco/demo_versions/pull/3/files#diff-8912b3a44500141326bf6f4a17204aa7ec38c10db5b6bef68ee11288e95f6cfd) - the actual commands in cd-deploy.sh in this case are very simple - they instruct Tinybird to deploy this version, and then run a 'populate' command on that Pipe to ensure the new Datasource version is backfilled with all necessary data.
+* Finally, we have also incremented the .tinyenv [file](https://github.com/tinybirdco/demo_versions/pull/3/files#diff-83cf7b769928eb93c3d9aa54cae5a7b4ba84375ebcfd461680aaf15d7a4efb36) to `VERSION=0.0.1`

-Now when this pull request is merged, Tinybird will follow the instructions to create the `__v1` Pipes and Datasources, and execute the `cd-deploy.sh` migration script to populate the Materialized View.
+Now when this pull request was merged, Tinybird has follow the instructions to create the `__v1` Pipes and Datasources, and execute the `cd-deploy.sh` migration script to populate the Materialized Views.

 We would then take steps to migrate downstream applications like our Grafana dashboard to use these endpoints, and we could then retire them when no longer needed - generally via further commands in some future pull request.